NFT-com/analytics/GETTING STARTED.md

 ## Running all APIs with Docker Compose

-It is possible to start all APIs at once using `docker-compose`, using the `docker-compose.yml` file at the root of the repo.
+It is possible to start all APIs at once with `docker-compose`, using the `docker-compose.yml` file at the root of the repository.
 The database connection parameters should instruct the APIs to connect to the database populated by the [indexer](https://github.com/NFT-com/indexer).

 ### Build the APIs